StratifyLabs/StratifyBlog/content/tutorials/2013-12-02-Functions.md

 }
 ```

-The code above demonstrates my_first_function().
+The code above demonstrates `my_first_function()`.
 The prototype is always the return type, name, and parameters followed by a semi-colon.
 In most cases, the prototype is part of a header file so that the function can be used in many different source files.
-This is the case for printf() whose prototype is part of the stdio.h header file.
+This is the case for `printf()` whose prototype is part of the `stdio.h` header file.
 The compiler gives a warning if a function is used, but a prototype is not found.
 It is important for the compiler to know function prototypes so that it can verify the number and types of the parameters passed to a function are compatible.
 It also checks that the return type is used correctly.

 ## Name

 The name of the function must be a valid C identifier.
 By convention, user-defined identifiers should not start with an underscore.
 It is good practice to use descriptive identifiers.
-Actually, my_first_function() is a poor name because it does not inform the programmer what the function does.
-A better name is add_xy() because the function returns the sum of the two parameters.
+Actually, `my_first_function()` is a poor name because it does not inform the programmer what the function does.
+A better name is `add_xy()` because the function returns the sum of the two parameters.

 > **Note.** Valid C identifiers must start with a letter or
 underscore and be composed of case-sensitive letters, numbers, and underscores as
-well as not be a [C keyword]({{< relref "2013-12-10-Keyword-Reference.md" >}})</a>.</div>
+well as not be a [C keyword]({{< relref "2013-12-10-Keyword-Reference.md" >}}).

 ## Parameters

 The naming rules for parameters are the same for functions in that they must be C identifiers.
 A function can have any number of parameters passed to it of any type.
 The example above has two parameters of type int.
 Within the body of a function, a parameter acts as a local variable.
 It can be both read and written.
 However, any changes to the parameters are lost when the function returns.
-In the example above, the variable w within main() is not affected by the x = 0 statement within my_first_function() because a copy of w is passed to the function rather than w itself.
+In the example above, the variable w within main() is not affected by the `x = 0` statement within `my_first_function()` because a copy of `w` is passed to the function rather than w itself.

 ## Body